Bob-Utveckling/Labb_WebbAppUtveckling_Vue_JavaScript_YatziGame/README.md

 - have a general template for player cards
 - can add as many names of players/cards to extend number of players
 - have functions to set current player id, and to go through player list and set to next
-- go through all 15 Yatzi rules for a player with 5 dices and match any number of categories with a give five dices
+- go through all 15 Yatzi rules for a player with 5 dices and match any number of categories with a given five dices
 - can roll all or selected dices and see all matched cats with their dice combinations and the resulted score
 - can select a dice category to register the dices at.